For men navigating changes in sexual health and function

 What these essays explore

-• What has to work together for erections to happen — and why changes can be confusing to interpret
+• What has to work together for sexual response to happen and why changes can be confusing to interpret

 • Why symptoms don’t always point to a single, obvious cause

-• How blood flow, nerves, and tissue health interact — and why problems can show up in unexpected ways
+• How blood flow, nerves, tissue response, and arousal interact and why problems can show up in unexpected ways

 • How stress and expectations can change what your body does, even when nothing physical has “broken”